Bakerview Neighborhood Park Acquisition

 Project Highlights

-The City of Bellingham will use this grant to buy 27.5 acres about 2 miles north of the city center for a neighborhood park.
-Buying this land will help connect existing and future trails in the city’s greenway network.
-The area contains a mix of both cleared, level ground suitable for playgrounds, restrooms, sport courts, and recreation facilities as well as forested areas and wetlands that can support a loop trail.
-Future park development will include park facilities, sport courts, and nonmotorized trails.
-Bellingham will contribute $602,604.
+The City of Bellingham will use this grant for the fee simple acquisition of approximately 27.5 acres, located 2 miles north of the city center.
+Acquisition of this property will allow for future development of a neighborhood park and provide a significant multimodal trail hub connecting existing and future trails in the City’s greenway network.
+The property contains a mix of both cleared, level ground suitable for a future playground, restrooms, sport courts, and recreation facilities as well as forested areas and wetlands that can support an accessible loop trail.
+The primary recreational experiences will be active play, field sports, and walking.

 Quick Facts